-The Company's transactions with other related parties during 2016 and 2015 and related balances as at 31 December 2016 and 2015 were as follows:
+The Company's transactions with other related parties during 2017 and 2016 and related balances as at 31 December 2017 and 2016 were as follows:

-2016 2015 015 Company Purchases from related parties Payables to related parties Purchases from related parties Payables to related parties - - AB Invalda INVL (accounting services) 3 - 4 4 1 AB FMĮ Finasta (services to issuer) - - 2 2 - 3 - 6 1
+201 7 2016 Company Purchases from related parties Payables to related parties Purchases from related parties Payables to related parties AB Invalda INVL (accounting services) 3 - ; 3 - 3 - 3 -

 The management remuneration contains short-term employees' benefits.
 Key management of the Company and the Group includes Board members and the Director of the Company, respectively.
-In 2016 and 2015 the Group's key management compensation was EUR 2 thousand and EUR 7 thousand, respectively.
-In 2016 and 2015 the Company's key management compensation was EUR 2 thousand and EUR 4 thousand, respectively.
+In 2017 and 2016 the Group's key management compensation was EUR 2 thousand and EUR 2 thousand, respectively.
+In 2017 and 2016 the Company's key management compensation was EUR 2 thousand and EUR 2 thousand, respectively.